 The death of Joseph Kennedy Jr., August 12, 1944: The elder brother of JFK and RFK and the son previously picked for the presidency by Joe Kennedy meets his untimely death when his bomber aircraft explodes over East Suffolk during the Second World War as part of Project Anvil.

-The death of Kathleen Cavendish, May 13, 1948: JFK's sister and the wife of Marquess of Hartington, dies in a plane crash in France.
+The death of Kathleen 'Kick' Kennedy Cavendish, May 13, 1948: JFK's sister and the wife of Marquess of Hartington, died in a plane crash in France.

 JFK and Jackie Kennedy lose a child, August 9, 1963: Patrick Bouvier Kennedy died of infant respiratory distress syndrome two days after his premature birth.
 Jackie missed the funeral because she was still recovering from the C-section at Otis Air Force Base.

-The assassination of Senator Robert F. Kennedy, June 6, 1968: JFK's younger brother and his attorney general, is assassinated after winning the California Democratic primary.
+The assassination of Senator Robert F. Kennedy, June 6, 1968: JFK's younger brother and his attorney general was assassinated after winning the California Democratic primary.
 The gunman, Sirhan Sirhan, remains in a prison in California.

 The death of RFK’s son David Kennedy, April 25, 1984: David Kennedy, the fourth of RFK's eleven children, died in a Florida hotel room after overdosing on cocaine, painkillers, and antipsychotic medicine.
 Patrick Kennedy has claimed that David suffered from PTSD following his father’s death.

-RFK’s sixth child Michael Kennedy dies December 31, 1997: Michael Kennedy is killed in a skiing accident in Colorado.
+The death of RFK’s sixth child Michael Kennedy, December 31, 1997: Michael Kennedy is killed in a skiing accident in Colorado.

-JFK’s only son dies in a plane crash, July 16, 1999: John F. Kennedy Jr, JFK's son, dies while flying his light aircraft to the holiday island of Martha's Vineyard.
+JFK’s only son, John Jr, dies in a plane crash, July 16, 1999: John F. Kennedy Jr, JFK's only son, died while flying his light aircraft to the holiday island of Martha's Vineyard.
 He reportedly became disoriented during the night flight and crashed into the ocean.
-Authorities put the accident down to a “pilot error”.
+Authorities put the accident down to a “pilot error.”
 Only one child of JFK and Jackie Kennedy Onassis is still living, Caroline Kennedy, the former US ambassador to Japan.

-Robert Kennedy’s estranged wife died, May 16, 2012: Mary Kennedy, the estranged wife of Robert Kennedy Jr, is found after reportedly hanging herself at her New York home.
+The death of Robert Kennedy’s estranged wife, May 16, 2012: Mary Kennedy, the estranged wife of Robert Kennedy Jr, is found after reportedly hanging herself at her New York home.
 A family funeral was held in the Kennedy compound despite the fact that Mary could not visit there for several years before her death.

 What do you think?
 Does a Kennedy family curse exist?
 Let us know your thoughts in the comments section.